natalieparde/website/_includes/section__team.md

 ### Graduate

-If you're a current or admitted UIC graduate student, or if you have already submitted your application to UIC's PhD program, feel free to fill out the following form: [https://forms.gle/NtFCvHXvi8gH7Y2h6](https://forms.gle/NtFCvHXvi8gH7Y2h6) and send me an email to let me know you've filled it out.
-I review responses regularly, and will contact you for more information if I have a role that matches your interests.
-I'm always looking for creative, self-motivated researchers to join my team, but availability of certain positions may be restricted depending on lab capacity or funding needs.  **Unfortunately, I do not have funding for MS students.**
+If you're a current UIC graduate student, feel free to fill out the following form: [https://forms.gle/NtFCvHXvi8gH7Y2h6](https://forms.gle/NtFCvHXvi8gH7Y2h6) and send me an email to let me know you've filled it out.
+I review responses regularly, and will contact you for more information if I have a role that matches your interests, although currently my lab capacity is full.  **Unfortunately, I do not have funding for MS students, nor do I currently have bandwidth to advise PhD students wishing to transfer from other advisors within the CS program or from other programs within the university.**

 &nbsp;